 “We realized as we were mastering the thing that side two was just too long and we had to get rid of something.
 And ‘Empty Spaces’ and another cut that used to be on there called ‘What Shall We Do Now’ are the same tune.
 So ‘Empty Spaces’ was a reiteration, musically, of that tune towards that end of the side and so we just axed ‘What Shall We Do Now’, but we’ve left the lyrics on the back because they help tell the story.”

 Actually, “Empty Spaces” was a reiteration musically of the first 2m 40s of the track.
 “What Shall We Do Now?” continued on for another 1m 10s or so, where the shorter “Empty Spaces” segued immediately into the next track.
-The two were also much different lyrically.
+The two songs were very different lyrically.

 Within the scope of the story’s timeline, the two tracks work better as originally sequenced.
 “What Shall We Do Now?” dovetails nicely with “Young Lust” and together present themes of newfound fame, consumption, and sensory pursuits.
 There are still holes in the wall and these “empty spaces” are filled (or not) with more superficial pursuits.
 The song continues on to list a number of things a rising rock star might try for self-gratification.